t0mpr1c3/DAKexport/README.md

 currently possible to input multicolour `.png` files.
 I am planning to write a parser for Knitspeak in the near future.

-My tentative suggestion is to use Knitscheme as an intermediary format, at least initially, so that we can test pipelines from `.png` files and Knitspeak to Designaknit.
+My tentative suggestion is to use Knitscheme as an intermediate format, at least initially, so that we can test pipelines from `.png` files and Knitspeak to Designaknit.
 This would take advantage of existing pattern collections (e.g. https://github.com/AllYarnsAreBeautiful/ayab-patterns, https://stitch-maps.com/patterns/).